foxandgeese/tiny-agency/src/data/products/fluxguard.md

 customTopPadding: "50px"
 ---

-Designed for IT staff, Fluxguard enables sophisticated session orchestration to monitor, alert, and archive website changes.
+Fluxguard enables sophisticated session orchestration to monitor your digital portfolio for defects, defacement, and other problematic content, code, and design changes.

-- CloudFormation
-- AWS Fargate
-- DynamoDB
-- React.js
-- Other goodies